2021–present Binnenhof renovation: Plans

 Simultaneously with the renovation, the disappeared Hofgracht was also re-dug.
 This allows for more workspaces and also provides a natural security measure.

+Archaeological finds

+As early as 2015, SP MP Ronald van Raak had requested the excavation of the remains of Johan van Oldenbarnevelt.
+His body was buried in 1619 in the crypt of the Counts of Holland beneath the Hofkapel.
+Because the Hofkapel was too fragile and it was nearly impossible to identify his remains due to the lack of DNA, it was decided not to excavate the remains.
+However, attempts will be made to map the crypts using cameras.

+During the renovation, archaeologists discovered various remains of old buildings at the Binnenhof.
+Beneath the Senate building, wall remains from the thirteenth century were found.
+The foundation of a fifteenth-century staircase portal was also uncovered.
+After documentation by archaeologists, these will be "preserved in the ground".
+While dismantling suspended ceilings, historical ceilings were discovered.
+Three skeletons and a bronze coin from 1761 were also found.

+On 7 April 2025, it was announced that nearly 800-year-old building traces had been found between the Mauritstoren and the Stadhouderspoort.
+Researchers concluded that the complex was much larger in the thirteenth century than previously assumed.
+Already in the earliest construction phase, there was much more development than thought, including a gatehouse.
+Shortly after its origin around 1230, it was "A court with royal architecture and an even greater ambition as an imperial palace," according to the researchers.

 Relocation

 House of Representatives

 Former Ministry of Foreign Affairs at Bezuidenhoutseweg 67 where the House of Representatives is housed during the renovation.

 As temporary accommodation, the House of Representatives was assigned the old Ministry of Foreign Affairs at Bezuidenhoutseweg 67.
 This building was renovated between 2018 and 2021 to house the parliament.
 The delivery coincided with the COVID-19 pandemic, raising concerns about whether the building would be COVID-proof.
 Three external agencies concluded that this was not the case without "drastic measures."
 Later, one of the external agencies proposed measures to make the building COVID-proof.

 Plenary hall of the temporary location.

 In September 2021, the House of Representatives began meeting in the temporary location.
 Deficiencies were noted in the first year.
 There was insufficient space for staff and meeting rooms were too noisy.
 During the summer recess of 2022, several deficiencies were addressed, including the utilization of the vacant eighth floor.